codastic/react-positioning-portal/README.md

 - `positionStrategy?: PositioningStrategy<Strategy>`:

-  Set a custom PositioningStrategy.
+  Sets a custom PositioningStrategy.
 For details see the PositioningStrategy section.

 - `rootNode?: HTMLElement`: